 Render and submit to the board reports and recommendations for change of such policies and procedures which, in the opinion of the director, will improve efficiency and quality of the library service.

 The director shall attend all board meetings except the portion of the meetings where the director’s appointment or salary is to be discussed.
-The director may attend executive sessions when appropriate at the invitation of the board and may offer professional advice, but may not vote on any questions before the board.
+The director may attend executive sessions when appropriate, at the invitation of the board and may offer professional advice, but may not vote on any questions before the board.

 Provide an annual report to New York State.